ibexa/documentation-developer/docs/guide/config_repository.md

 ### Removing old versions

-You can use the `ezplatform:content:cleanup-versions` command to remove old content versions.
+You can use the `ibexa:content:cleanup-versions` command to remove old content versions.

 The command takes the following optional parameters: